Fungus: Other

 Other drugs produced by fungi include griseofulvin isolated from Penicillium griseofulvum, used to treat fungal infections, and statins (HMG-CoA reductase inhibitors), used to inhibit cholesterol synthesis.
 Examples of statins found in fungi include mevastatin from Penicillium citrinum and lovastatin from Aspergillus terreus and the oyster mushroom.
 Psilocybin from fungi is investigated for therapeutic use and appears to cause global increases in brain network integration.
 Fungi produce compounds that inhibit viruses and cancer cells.
 Specific metabolites, such as polysaccharide-K, ergotamine, and β-lactam antibiotics, are routinely used in clinical medicine.
 The shiitake mushroom is a source of lentinan, a clinical drug approved for use in cancer treatments in several countries, including Japan.
 In Europe and Japan, polysaccharide-K (brand name Krestin), a chemical derived from Trametes versicolor, is an approved adjuvant for cancer therapy.

 Traditional medicine

 Certain mushrooms are used as supposed therapeutics in folk medicine practices, such as traditional Chinese medicine.
 Mushrooms with a history of such use include Agaricus subrufescens, Ganoderma lucidum, and Ophiocordyceps sinensis.

 Cultured foods

 Baker's yeast or Saccharomyces cerevisiae, a unicellular fungus, is used to make bread and other wheat-based products, such as pizza dough and dumplings.
 Yeast species of the genus Saccharomyces are also used to produce alcoholic beverages through fermentation.
-Shoyu koji mold (Aspergillus oryzae) is an essential ingredient in brewing Shoyu (soy sauce) and sake, and the preparation of miso, while Rhizopus species are used for making tempeh.
+Shoyu koji mold (Aspergillus oryzae) is an essential ingredient in brewing shoyu (soy sauce) and sake, and the preparation of miso, while Rhizopus species are used for making tempeh.
 Several of these fungi are domesticated species that were bred or selected according to their capacity to ferment food without producing harmful mycotoxins (see below), which are produced by very closely related Aspergilli.
-Quorn, a meat substitute, is made from Fusarium venenatum.
+Quorn, a meat alternative, is made from Fusarium venenatum.